qiniu/QStreaming/README.md

 ## License
-See the LICENSE file for license rights and limitations (MIT).
+See the LICENSE file for license rights and limitations (Apache License).